pedroth/nabladown-server/README.md

 Then open browser at `http://localhost:3000`.
 It will display a list of all `.nd` files, in the folder where the first command was ran.

+Then use any editor to change your files.

+## Using bun
 You can also use `bunx`

 `bunx nabladown-server`